 The 25 Steps

 We want to flow through ideas - not start and stop.
 We want to create a process dynamic that you can tear down and build back up again:

 - Scale proportional model accounting for shrinkage

 - CNC mill model parts

 - Respond to feedback

-And then there is clay - our specialty.
-In my opinion, the most fickle and demanding craft material to work with.
-Yet, also the most malleable, sensitive, forgiving and responsive.
-Clay is a blend of materials that is full of potential and opportunity until it is fired and transformed into a hard glassy material like stone.
+And then there is our specialty - clay.
+In my opinion, clay is the most fickle and demanding craft material to work with.
+Yet, it also the most malleable, sensitive, forgiving and responsive.
+Clay is a blend of materials that is full of potential and opportunity, until it is fired and transformed into a hard glassy material like stone.
 When clay is fired it goes under a chemical change from a plastic material to a vitreous glass and becomes ceramic.

-Translucent porcelain is special.
+The translucent porcelain that we create is an extra special material.
 It is white, refined, and pure.
 It contains minimal impurities such as iron and titanium that reduce its strength and translucency.
-Wars have been fought over porcelain.
-Porcelain clay is white gold - the most valuable of all clays.
-And we have made it central to Our Mission.
+It is so refined that wars have been fought over porcelain.
+It's that valuable.
+Porcelain clay is known as white gold.
+Providing it to the masses in an affordable way is central to Our Mission.